Plugins

-Add these permissions to shared/permissions.ts if they don't already exist:
+Add these keys to `shared/permissions.ts` if they don't already exist:

 "api_keys.view": ["owner", "admin"],